citadel-ai/langcheck/docs/tutorial_email_generator.md

 # Evaluating an Email Generator

 In this tutorial, we will walk through how we can use LangCheck to evaluate a simple email generator app based on the OpenAI API.
+To see all the code that this tutorial is based on (and to run it yourself!), [see this Colab](https://colab.research.google.com/github/citadel-ai/langcheck/blob/main/docs/notebooks/Email%20Generation%20Tutorial.ipynb).

 ## Building a Simple Email Generator